appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

      environment is a shorthand way of specifying a Axway default base URL.
 Defaults to `"prod"`.
    * `interactiveLoginTimeout`: (Number) [optional] The number of milliseconds to wait before shutting down the local HTTP server.
 Defaults to `120000`.
+   * `messages`: (Object) [optional] A map of categorized messages to display to the end user.
+     Supports plain text or HTML strings.
    * `realm`: (String) **[required]** The name of the realm to authenticate with.
    * `responseType`: (String) [optional] The response type to send with requests.
 Defaults to `"code"`.